eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

     - *This should technically be an "Alternate Version of Frame 1 or Frame 2" since a quest has just been completed by the user at this point in time.
 But for simplicity, you do not have to make a different version for Frame 1 or Frame 2.

 <img src="images/interactive-component.gif" height="400px" />

-#### Frames (Option 2)

-- The prototype should have at least 6 frames that clearly capture the user journey shown in the storyboard.
-- The frames are clearly different from each other.
-    - i.e. Each frame has distinct details/features.
-- Each frame should have a similar amount of items/details compared to Option 1.
-    - e.g. Frame 2 is a good reference for how much details we expect.
-- The frames should all be connected.
-    - i.e. The user should be able to navigate between frames.

 #### Suggested